by Teresa Currivan, LMFT

 Remember that our current understanding of neurodiversity is in the beginning stages.
 This is a new and upcoming field.
 There is a lot of information about ADHD (and other ND traits) both among professionals and in the general public that still do not take into account the whole picture of other neurodivergent traits and their impact on each other.

 I hope that this article provides clarity into ADHD and even into a holistic understanding of neurodiversity a bit.
 Even with my own writing, it’s difficult to talk about one without the other.
+I’ve designed my protocol to help us become more specific about how we understand neurodiversity.
 With the right guidance, learning environment, parenting, and self-understanding, those with ADHD can lead a successful life of fulfillment and can contribute tremendous gifts to society, often even more than a neurotypical student.

 ©2024 Teresa Currivan